JamesSkemp/words/content/post/xml-parsing-with-php-(and-coldfusion)-and-root.md

 +++
-title = "XML parsing with PHP (and ColdFusion) and /ROOT" summary = "Last night, I was working through a great tutorial that steps through how to create a basic XML parser in PHP.
+title = "XML parsing with PHP (and ColdFusion) and /ROOT" description = "Last night, I was working through a great tutorial that steps through how to create a basic XML parser in PHP.
 Unfortunately, what I was going to use it for (a local Attention Recorder parser) isn't going to be possible, since the extension's XML isn't quite valid." draft = false comments = false date = "2006-04-20T20:19:00-05:00"